sudo apt-get update -y

 </tomcat-users>

-context.xml
+context.xml files.

 - sudo nano /opt/tomcat/webapps/manager/META-INF/context.xml